barebox/barebox/Documentation/user/bootchooser.rst

 #####################

-In scenarios where the system is rebooted too frequently (after the ``remaining_attempts`` counter is decremented, but before it is incremented again after a successful boot), it can unintentionally fall back to the other boot target.
+In scenarios where the system is rebooted too frequently (after the ``remaining_attempts`` counter is decremented, but before it is reset again after a successful boot), it can unintentionally fall back to the other boot target.
 This can be avoided by enabling boot attempt locking.
 If enabled, bootchooser is prevented from decrementing the ``remaining_attempts`` counter and falling back